 It’s always nice to see an airline only announce a new product shortly before it enters service, rather than years in advance (not that I’m thinking of a particular other European airLHine when making that statement).

-What do you make of Air France’s new 777 business class?
+What do you make of Air France’s new business class suite?